 A more modern invention is the Zanzibar Pizza.
 Which doesn’t really taste or look like a pizza!
 Diced onions, minced meat, cream cheese, mayonnaise and egg are all lumped together on a pizza-like base, and the sides are then folded in.
 It’s more like a savory crepe, and tastes better than it sounds.

-The Maldives or Zanzibar: Which should you choose?
+The Maldives or Zanzibar: Which is the Better Choice?

 Both the Maldives and Zanzibar will provide an unforgettable experience, but also very different holidays.